MomoRC-tech/Viessmann-Waermepumpe-in-ESPhome-with-Optolink-DIY/README.md

 ### Security
 - Avoid hardcoding credentials in source.
 This repo uses a `secrets.h` (git-ignored) that defines `WIFI_SSID`, `WIFI_PASSWORD`, `MQTT_USER`, and `MQTT_PASS`.
 Update `secrets.h` locally with your values.
 - Alternatively, consider WiFiManager or runtime configuration for production.
+ - A `secrets.example.h` is provided.
+Copy it to `secrets.h` and set your credentials.
+The real `secrets.h` is ignored by git.

 ### Key Files
 - `Vitocal_basic-esp8266-Bartels.ino`: Main sketch, async web server setup, VitoWiFi init, OTA/WebSerial, and polling loop.